aquasecurity/kube-hunter/src/README.md

 Sometimes, you may want to filter some events, based on a specific attribute.
 Creating a filter is simple, the API is similar to creating an Hunter.
 By inheriting from `EventFilterBase` in `src.core.events.types` module, you can create the filter class.
 Then, use `@handler.subscribe(Event)` to filter a specific `Event`, kube-hunter's core, will make sure to run your filter on the event before publishing it.
+_(You can filter a father event, such as Service or Vulnerability, to filter all services/vulnerabilities)_

 #### Similarities to the Hunter API:
 - You need to implement `self.execute(self)` method.
 - to access the event that's being filtered, use `self.event` in your filter.